sparkfun/SparkFun_Digi_XBee_Arduino_Shield-USB-C/docs/hardware_overview.md

 ### 3v3 Source Selection

-Flip the switch to the R3/R4 position to allow the XBee Shield to be powered from the R3/R4 Board.
-Note that some XBee 3 modules, namely those with GNSS and LTE capabilities, consume more power than can be provided through the R3/R4 board.
+The 3v3 source selection switch allows the user to choose whether the XBee Shield is powered from the R3/R4 board or from the onboard USB-C. Some XBee 3 modules, namely those with GNSS and LTE capabilities, consume more power than can be provided through the R3/R4 board.
 Use the onboard USB-C connector in this case.